 June 2017 - Rother District Council confirmed that, in accordance with Regulation 7 of the Neighbourhood Plan (General) Regulations 2012 (as amended), the marked area shown on the map above (being that of the Parish boundary) was formally designated as the Hurst Green Neighbourhood Plan Area.
 You can view the decision notice from Rother District Council.

 April 2017 - Hurst Green Parish Council submitted an application to Rother District Council for the designation of a Neighbourhood Plan Area.
 In accordance with Part 2, Regulation 5 (1) of the Neighbourhood Planning (General) Regulations 2012, Hurst Green Parish Council (as the relevant body).
 You can view the submitted files: A map which identifies the area to which the area application relates and also the Hurst Green Neighbourhood Plan Area designation letter

-An open Call for Sites has started and has now been extended by two weeks to run until 10th of August 2018 (from the 27th of July).
-Residents, Landowners and other interested parties are invited to submit suggestions to help identify land within Hurst Green Parish which has potential for new housing and other uses.
+An initial open Call for Sites has concluded, where residents, landowners and other interested parties were invited to submit suggestions to help identify land within Hurst Green Parish which has potential for new housing and other uses.
 Find out more on the dedicated Call for Sites section.

 The following task groups are currently running: 1) Education & Training, 2) Housing, 3) Leisure, and 4) Economy, Business & Tourism.
 Find out more and how to get involved on the people and resources pages

 You can view all of the documents relating to the draft plan on the Documents & Resources page.

 All documents relating to the plan can be viewed on the Documents & Resources page.